One-Second Voice-to-Voice Latency with Modal, Pipecat, and Open Models

 Modal gives you an ergonomic SDK to run Python code on GPUs or CPUs in the cloud.
 Behind the scenes, Modal’s custom container stack and global GPU fleet guarantee your app can respond quickly to demand.

-Although we’ll use a GPU on bot container in this demo, Pipecat can operate without one - even with Silero VAD and SmartTurn enabled.
+Even with Silero VAD and SmartTurn enabled, Pipecat bots only require CPUs to run efficiently.
 This means you can save money by using a CPU-only container for the long-running, stateful bot process and make requests to GPU services which can autoscale as needed!

 Voice-to-Voice Latency